Triston Casas Player Props: Red Sox vs. Rockies

-The Boston Red Sox, including Triston Casas (.395 on-base percentage in past 10 games, 78 points above season-long percentage), take on starting pitcher Chase Anderson and the Colorado Rockies at Fenway Park, Tuesday at 7:10 PM ET.
+On Wednesday, Triston Casas (.395 on-base percentage in past 10 games, 71 points above season-long percentage) and the Boston Red Sox play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 7:10 PM ET.

 Triston Casas Game Info & Props vs. the Rockies